How Much Does a New Roof Cost? [2024]

 roof scaffolding

-There are also safety and regulation cost factors that you need to consider including the use of scaffolding, which must be erected before installation.
+There are also safety and regulation cost factors that you need to consider.
+This includes the use of scaffolding, which must be erected before installation.
 This will cost around £1,000 and will usually be included in your roofing quote.

-The roofer you appoint may also notice problems that you may not have such as loose roof beams, which may actually require a completely new structure.
-This can cost around £5,400 to £9,000 for a 100 square metre roof.
+The roofer you appoint may also notice problems that you may not have.
+For example, they might notice that there are loose roof beams, which may actually require a completely new structure.
+This can cost around £5,400 – £9,000 for a 100 square metre roof.

-Another important health and safety cost is asbestos removal, especially if you have an older home which was built between 1930 to 1999.
-This was the period when it was used as a construction material, but is now recognised as harmful.
-It is vital that this substance is removed from your home if detected.
+Another important health and safety cost is asbestos removal, especially if you have an older home which was built between 1930 and 1999.
+This was the period when it was used as a construction material, but it is now recognised as harmful.
+It's vital that this substance is removed from your home if detected.

-If it found in your garage roof, it will cost up to £680, while a pitched roof can set you back around £3,000 or more depending on where it is located.
+If it's found in your garage roof, it will cost up to £680, while a pitched roof can set you back around £3,000 or more depending on where it is located.

 Materials are not the only thing you need to consider when adding up the cost of a roof replacement.
 This is because some roof installations are more complicated than others, especially if you have an old roof, as this may require you to purchase additional fixtures.